e-vos/e-vos.github.io/_pages/about.md

 layout: page
 title: About
 ---
-I am a geospatial scientist specializing with a focus on human geography, urbanization, archaeometry, natural hazards, and coastal issues.
-My expertise in geographic information systems (GIS), spatial analysis, and Python🐍 programming allows me to tackle complex questions at the intersection of human communities and the environment.
+I am a geospatial scientist focused on researching human geography, urbanization, and natural hazards.
+I enjoy working on problems at the interface of the environment and human communities.
+My work has included projects in archaeometry, land use planning, resilience planning, and ecological monitoring, among other topics.
-{: style="text-align: justify"}

-Currently, I am working on several impactful projects:
-{: style="text-align: justify"}

-1. Developing an early detection and monitoring tool for cyanobacteria blooms using multispectral imagery, in situ water quality data, and Python.
-2. Employing ground object detection techniques to map and analyze archaeological features.
-3. Quantifying post-fire vegetation recovery in the Northern Sierra Nevada using HLS data.
+Presently, I am developing an early detection and monitoring tool for cyanobacteria blooms using Python 🐍.
+I am also writing a manuscript for publication on quantifying post-fire vegetation recovery in the Northern Sierra Nevada (California).
+As the founder of the Rhode Island Stone Wall Mapping Project, I am also employing ground object detection techniques to map and analyze the spatial patterns of stone walls there.

 In addition to these projects, I provide GIS and remote sensing services to small clients, offering tailored solutions for their unique needs.
+Feel free to connect with me to discuss how my skills and experience can contribute to your organization’s goals.
 {: style="text-align: justify"}